boleary134h/CS205-final-project/Website/HowToRunCode.md

 Note, we also confirmed that this time is similar if we were to run the a version of the serial code using g++.

-To execute using 1 instance, specify the number of total processes to use.
+To execute using 1 AWS instance, specify the number of total processes to use.
 For example, to use 4 processes:

 ```bash
 cd MPI